This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 Editing and debate on the language of the Declaration of Independence took place throughout July 3 and into July 4.
 Finally, a vote was taken, and the Declaration was adopted.

 The president of Congress, John Hancock, and the secretary of Congress, Charles Thomson, were the only two delegates to sign the Declaration of Independence on July 4.
-This first version was immediately sent to a local Philadelphia printer named John Dunlap so copies could be dispatched throughout the colonies.
+This first version was immediately sent to a local Philadelphia printer, John Dunlap so that copies could be dispatched throughout the colonies.
 By July 5, these copies were being sent out.
 Most historians believe most delegates did not sign the Declaration of Independence until August 2, 1776.

 On July 6, the Declaration was published in the Pennsylvania Evening Post, and by July 8, the first public reading of the Declaration took place in Philadelphia’s Independence Square.
 The Liberty Bell rang from the tower of the Pennsylvania State House to summon Philadelphians to the event.